elemel/fungeoneer/chapters/01/ground-rules.md

 ## Chapter 1: Ground Rules

-You have entered a dungeon.
-You stand at the bottom of the staircase where you entered, facing east.
+You have entered a dungeon, arranged as a grid of tiles.
+You stand on the staircase tile where you entered, facing east.
 A gnomish cartographer, carrying a bundle of scrolls, peers at you from an adjacent tile.
 As he moves to the staircase tile, he thrusts a scroll into your hands.
 Before you can respond, he has already left the dungeon.

 Unrolling the scroll, you identify it as a magic map.
 It ripples and shifts into a symbolic representation of the dungeon: